 Complete Meal of Vegetables Roasted Without Oil

-Chop the veggies into large bite sized chunks and place in a baking tray along with the chickpeas.
+Chop the veggies into large bite-sized chunks and place them in a baking tray along with the chickpeas.
 Squeeze over with lemon juice and lemon zest and put in the oven at 200º for 30 minutes.

 After 15 minutes, use a spatula to turn the veggies and test how cooked they are.
 It should take approx 30-40 minutes for them to be soft and ready to eat.

 Add extra cumin at the start of cooking for variation and serve with some nutritional yeast and fresh cilantro sauce.

 How to Roast Vegetables Without OilCourse: Main course, LunchCuisine: WFP, Oil Free, Vegan, Gluten Free

 Wonderful simple recipe for a delicious meal

 - For The Vegetables (All optional)

 1 eggplant cut into rounds, then quartered